RebRey/blog-project/README.md

 use route parameters

 use Lodash, a JavaScript utility library that makes it easier to work with JavaScript inside my Node apps.

+used _.lowerCase() loDash method that converts string, as space separated words, to lower case.

+## Methods
+* substring() JavaScript method that returns the part of the string from the start index up to and excluding the end index, or to the end of the string if no end index is supplied.